 Students need to be recommended by their art teacher or principal to participate in the CFAC program.
 Founded in 1925, the Children's Fine Art Classes (CFAC) program provides intensive, in-depth studio art experiences for talented and motivated students, grades 4-8.
 The program offers concentrated studies in two-dimensional art that include studio practices in drawing and painting; art history; critiquing skills; and aesthetics.
 To ensure that every deserving student has the opportunity to participate, art instruction is supported by scholarship.

 What are the benefits of the CFAC program?

-Where to start!?
-Creative thinking is such an important part of a child’s development— we help foster not only creative thinking, but we also help our students gain confidence and new technical skills!
+Creative thinking is such an important part of a child’s development— we help foster creative thinking and also help our students gain confidence and new technical skills!
 Students that have higher exposure to the arts are statistically shown to perform better on standardized testing and have a higher rate of enrollment at the post-secondary education level.
 (Sourced from the NEA.)
-100% of our graduating seniors in 2014, 2015, and 2016 were offered scholarships or financial aid when applying to universities around the country.
+100% of our graduating seniors in 2014, 2015, 2016, and 2017 were offered scholarships or financial aid when applying to universities around the country.

 My child is currently in a CFAC class, do they need to be recommended again next semester?

 No, once a child is in the program they are welcome to continue to sign up each semester.
 They will not need to be recommended by their art teacher again.